valentinesamuel/beertech-book-api/README.md

 ## Documentation

-PDF Documentation for this project can be found [here](https://d.com) Architectural Diagram for this project can be found [here](https://d.com) Postman Collection for this project can be found [here](https://d.com)
+PDF Documentation for this project can be found [here](https://d.com)

+Postman Collection for this project can be found [here](https://d.com)

 ## Testing